minego/mastodon-image-bot/README.md

 The bot will respond to the following commands from authorized senders:

+	$count
-	$count: Report the number of currently queued items
+		Report the number of currently queued items

+	$review [<id> ...]
-	$review: Send all currently queued items as DMs to the sender
+		Send all (or specified) currently queued items as DMs to the sender